TaufanP/masanda-api/README.md

 <!-- BACKGROUND -->
 ## Background <a name="background"></a>
 <p>
 Came from a store owner found that it’s difficult for her employees to find a product price.
 They have to memorize and taking a note of it.
 Another challenges come when the employees are replaced.
 They have to start it all over again.
-Masanda Let the user to add a new or find an item quickly, it only needs name and price.
+Masanda let the user to add a new or find an item quickly, it only needs name and price.
 The search feature is accessible by scanning product barcode and immediately display the details.
 </p>